 Can I Sell an 80% Lower I Completed?

 However, you cannot build an 80% lower with the intent of selling it.
 The ATF says that building a gun for sale or distribution makes you a manufacturer.
 Gun manufacturers are required to be licensed FFLs, which you are not.

 But common sense says that our intentions change.
-If you finish a receiver blank and sell it later because you changed your mind about building a rifle, you're in the clear.
-But if you buy a bunch of receiver blanks, cut and drill them, and start selling them online as a "Bob's Discounted AR-15 Receivers" ( which has happened before), the ATF will probably come knocking on your door with handcuffs in tow.
+If you finish a receiver blank, own it for awhile, and sell it later because you changed your mind about owning that firearm, you're in the clear.
+But if you buy a bunch of receiver blanks, cut and drill them, and start selling them online as a "Bob's Discounted AR-15 Receivers" (which has happened before), the ATF will probably come knocking on your door with handcuffs in tow.